BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-**1.23.** If you use any artificial intelligence and machine learning Services, features, and functionality (including third-party models) that we provide, you will comply with the [AWS Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy).
+**1.23.** If you use any artificial intelligence and machine learning Services, features, and functionality (including third-party models) that we provide, it’s your responsibility to ensure that your use complies with all applicable laws, rules, and regulations, and the [AWS Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy).

 **1.24.** Certain Services may incorporate generative AI features, powered by